Dew sweepers: WSSU hits football practice field early Monday morning

 2. Defense will be driving force

-Marvin Bohannon, the defensive coordinator who is also the linebackers’ coach, was encouraged by the first practice.
-There was a conditioning test to start the practice that included a 12-minute run (without helmets) for the entire team around the track that boarders their practice field.
-With Massey giving Bohannon the keys to the defense, it means the Rams have some stability there.
-“We love that Coach Bohannon (a former safety who graduated from WSSU in 2010) also coaches the linebackers," said linebacker Kalen Allen.
-“We have a lot of experienced guys on defense and some newcomers that will help so we’re excited.”
+Marvin Bohannon, the defensive coordinator and linebackers coach, was encouraged by the first practice.
+A conditioning test to start the practice included a 12-minute run (without helmets) for the entire team around the track that borders their practice field.
+With Massey giving Bohannon the keys to the defense, the Rams have stability.

+“We love that Coach Bohannon (a former safety who graduated from WSSU in 2010) also coaches the linebackers,” said linebacker Kalen Allen.
+“We have a lot of experienced guys on defense and some newcomers that will help, so we’re excited.”

 3. Improved kicking game